HyagoOliveira/Persistence/README.md

 >**Note 1**: if you're planning to use **XML Serialization** you should create a constructor to each serialized class.

 >**Note 2**: *Json Utility* Serializer doesn't save *properties*, just *public fields* and *fields* with the `[SerializeField]` attribute.
 Also, some types are not supported as well.
-In most cases, this will not be a problem since Save Data should be as simple as possible.
+In most cases, this will not be a problem since serialized data classes should be as simple as possible.
 But if you need a custom serialization, create your own `Serializable` class like [SerializedTransform](https://github.com/HyagoOliveira/GameDataSystem/blob/main/Runtime/SerializedData/SerializedTransform.cs).

 >**Note 3**: If you're using *Json Newtonsoft* serializer, you may use the [Newtonsoft.Json-for-Unity.Converters package](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-Converters-via-UPM) if you need to serialize types such as Vector2, Vector3, Matrix4x4, Quaternions, Color and any other Unity type.

+Now that you have the serialized PlayerData class, let's persist it using the Persistence Settings.

 ### Persisting the Serialized Data Class